oversizedcanoe/TechStacks/readme.md

  - For large, dynamic, feature rich Front Ends (FE), Angular is my framework of choice.
 The batteries included approach to everything, from routing, HTTP requests, and *especially* Dependency Injection, is hard to beat when developing a complex application.
    - I use the Angular CLI to start and develop Angular apps.

  - For smaller -- but still dynamic and interactive -- apps, I have been enjoying React.
 I know it is fully capable of being used for larger projects (case in point: FaceBook), but I prefer Angular for such a task.
-By keeping the TS and HTML in a single file, unlike Angular, it guides me to write smaller, simpler components.
+By keeping the TS and HTML in a single file (unlike Angular), it guides me to write smaller, simpler components.
    - I have had success using Vite to start and develop React apps.

  - For static websites, I have been using Astro.
 It has great DX, runs fast, codes similar to React, and probably does a bunch of stuff I don't even know about.
 I don't think it would be great for a 'Web Application'-type website, but for content-focused sites it works great.
 I'd like to try out their [templates](https://github.com/withastro/astro/tree/main/examples) one day.